danbev/learning-v8/README.md

 ```c++
 params.message_handling = Execution::MessageHandling::kReport;
 ```
-So with that out of the way lets focos on the `Invoke` function in execution.cc around line 240 at the time of this writing.
+So with that out of the way lets focus on the `Invoke` function in `execution.cc` around line 240 at the time of this writing.
 Now, if the target which is our case is the `Function` is a JSFunction there is a path which will be true in our case: